dillikadariya/dillikadariya/README.md

    Hi there! 👋
-I’m @dillikadariya and I am student pursuing a BSC in Applied Mathematics with a minor in Computer Science at the University of Central Arkansas.
+I’m @dillikadariya and I am senior student pursuing a BS in Applied Mathematics with a minor in Computer Science at the University of Central Arkansas.
 I thrive on challenges and enjoy exploring the intersection of math and technology.
 I am committed to academic excellence, actively engage in research projects, take on leadership roles, and consistently seek opportunities for personal and professional growth.

   🚀 Quick Overview